 Increasing Childcare Access

-“A strong early childhood system is an essential part of a thriving community,” notes Diana Williams, the operations director at Mesa County Public Health (MCPH).
-“It ensures children start school ready to learn, and it allows their parents to work.”
+“A strong early childhood system is an essential part of a thriving community,” notes Diana Williams, the deputy director at Mesa County Public Health.
+“It ensures children start school ready to learn and allows their parents to work.”